toomuchdesign/openapi-ts-json-schema/docs/plugins.md

 ## Fastify type provider plugin

-This plugin is specifically designed to use Fastify and its [`json-schema-to-ts` type provider](https://github.com/fastify/fastify-type-provider-json-schema-to-ts) with JSON schemas generated with `refHandling` === "keep", where `$ref` values are not replaced.
+This plugin is an attempt to better integrate Fastify and its [`json-schema-to-ts` type provider](https://github.com/fastify/fastify-type-provider-json-schema-to-ts) with JSON schemas generated with `refHandling` === "keep", where `$ref` values are not replaced.

 No plugins are needed to use Fastify's `json-schema-to-ts` type provider with `refHandling` === "inline" or "import".